-Worldwide, more children are becoming overweight.
+Worldwide, more and more children are becoming overweight.
 Increased food intake is an important factor leading to the development of obesity, and is associated with a child’s eating behaviour.
-In previous studies, it was shown that behavior associated with eating more than necessary arose in an early phase of child development and persisted over time.
+In previous studies, it has been shown that behavior associated with eating more than necessary arises in an early phase of child development and persists over time.
 The persistence of an eating style associated with becoming overweight, may contribute to the fact that many overweight children remain overweight into adolescence and adulthood.

 The three patterns of eating behaviour

 Eating behaviour can be distinguished in three styles.
 One of these eating styles is restrained eating behaviour, which means that one is determined to restrict food intake in order to control body weight.
 In contrast, external eating (eating in response to food cues appealing to the senses) and emotional eating (eating in response to negative emotions) are associated with a tendency to overeat.

 Retraining behaviour can prevent obesity later in life